A Sensory-Friendly Holiday Season in Myrtle Beach

 The SkyWheel

 Don't forget to bring your ATC card because at Grand 14 Movie Theater in Market Common, you'll get in for free!
 The lights will be on, the sound will be low, and you're welcome to move around.
-Doors open at 9:30 am, and the movie kicks off at 10:00 am.
-Plus, all drinks and snacks are just $1.
+Doors open at 9:00 am, and the movie kicks off at 9:30 am.
+Plus, all drinks and snacks are just $2.
 It's a fantastic family event that everyone can enjoy together!
+Rumor has it Sensory-friendly Santa will be there ;)

 Whatever you decide to do during your holidays at Myrtle Beach, you are sure to find one that meets your needs.
 Everyone is welcome to enjoy the holidays at The Beach - Season's Beachings!